mkacki98/mkacki98/README.md

 :briefcase: MLE at UserTesting

-:mechanical_leg: MSc in AI at Edinburgh University
+:mechanical_leg: MSc in AI at the University of Edinburgh

 :infinity: BSc in Maths&Stats at University of Southampton